 You don’t really know how to use the Slice function in Cricut Design Space?
-You wonder what it can be used for?
+Do you wonder what it can be used for?
 You’ll have all the answers in the next paragraphs.

-The “slice” tool, as its name suggests, is used to slice shapes.
+The Cricut Slice tool, as its name suggests, is used to slice shapes.
 Its subtlety comes from the fact that you have to use shapes to slice other shapes.
 You will better understand with an example.

 Don’t forget to grab the free one-page cheat sheet that will help you unravel all the Cricut Design Space functions

-How to use the “Slice” function in Cricut Design Space
+How to use the Slice tool in Cricut Design Space

 Here is a rectangle in which I want to make a heart-shaped hole.
 To do this, you have to draw a heart and place it on top of it.